-This expedition takes you to the heart of the Congo jungle to experience life with a small community of Pygmies.
+This expedition takes you to the heart of the Congo jungle to experience life with a small hunter gather community – known to anthropologists as Pygmies.
 The aim is to gain an understanding of their unique culture and way of life whilst living amongst them for a short period of time.
 The community is based in a number of villages dotted through the dense tangle of vegetation, some of which are shared with Bantu tribes, and they’re known to move to hunting and fishing camps when needed.

 To reach the Pygmies, we’ll first use versatile packrafts to navigate a remote jungle river for two days to reach the first of the villages.
 From here, the agenda is in the hands of the Pygmies, guided by the daily rhythm of their forest habitation.
 We will live with them in the villages, assisting with the daily tasks necessary to maintain their successful existence in the jungle; collecting water, cooking and domestic chores.
 We will also join them on hunting or gathering sorties.

 - Use packrafts to paddle deep into the heart of the Congo basin.